Learn About LIHEAP in South Dakota

 In addition to regular SD utility assistance, the program also provides emergency benefits to low-income residents who are facing the possibility of losing utility services altogether due to unpaid bills or low fuel.
 While regular heating assistance benefits are provided at only certain times in the year, these periods are extended for applicants who need emergency benefits.
 To find out more about how this program assists residents, the eligibility guidelines and the application process, review the information below.

-Types of LIHEAP Energy Assistance in South Dakota
+Learn About Types of LIHEAP Energy Assistance in South Dakota

 The South Dakota LIHEAP program, or LIEAP, provides regular benefits annually from October to May.
 Eligible applicants can receive financial assistance to pay for their utility bills through this program.
 The assistance provided usually does not cover the entire monthly heating bill but is instead meant to pay a portion of it.
 The household is then responsible for the remainder of the utility bill.
 In addition to these regular benefits, the program also provides eligible applicants with emergency benefits or weatherization services.

-Emergency Energy Assistance
+Learn About Emergency Energy Assistance

 Emergency benefits are only provided to applicants who can prove they are in danger of losing their heating services or have other reasons that financial assistance is needed as soon as possible.
 In addition to meeting the regular SD LIHEAP income guidelines and eligibility qualifications, an applicant for emergency assistance must prove one of the following: